GLOBAL MARKETS-Asia stocks advance as investors weigh impact of hawkish central banks

 The U.S. Federal Reserve is expected to raise its benchmark funds rate by 50 basis points next week and again in July.

-The U.S. benchmark 10-year yield US10YT=RR was 2.992%, having edged down from a four week high of 3.064% on Tuesday after Target Corp warned about excess inventory and said it would cut prices, offering some relief to those who think inflation may be peaking.
+The U.S. benchmark 10-year yield US10YT=RR was 3.003%, having edged down from a four week high of 3.064% on Tuesday after Target Corp TGT.N warned about excess inventory and said it would cut prices, offering some relief to those who think inflation may be peaking.

+Oil prices rose on Wednesday, with investors expecting a report of low U.S. oil stocks, while estimates of solid demand in the upcoming driving season also lent support.

 Global assetshttp://tmsnrt.rs/2jvdmXl